 Ability to connect to an audience

-Songwriting (if the song is original)
+Songwriting (only if the song is original)

 *Video and sound quality are not taken into account in the evaluation process, but do review your video to be sure we can both see and hear you clearly.